AngelMaldonado/prueba-context-engineering/README.md

 ### Data Privacy

-- All data stored **locally** on your machine
+- All data stored **locally** in Docker volumes or on your machine
-- No external database
+- No external database or cloud storage
 - Reset clears everything

 ---